Le Mans Prototype: History

-In 2017, in order to limit the costs, FIA introduced a new set of LMP2 regulations, which will be locked in through 2020, aiming for a significant power increase, to the range of 150 horsepower (which is expected to lead to a four-second decrease in lap time at Le Mans).
+In 2017, in order to limit costs, the FIA introduced a new set of LMP2 regulations, which were frozen through 2020.
+All LMP2 cars are thus the same.
 Gibson Technology is the exclusive engine supplier for LMP2, producing a four-litre normally-aspirated V8.
+Dallara, Onroak Automotive (Ligier), Oreca and the joint-venture Riley Tech/Multimatic were selected by FIA as the four exclusive chassis constructors, which must be closed-cockpit designs.